JustinAllred-Dev/library/README.md

-# LOCAL LIBRARY PROJECT
+# Local Library Webpage
+## Thinkful Assignment
+### Javascript

-## An assignment from Thinkful where the challenge is to create multiple javascript functions for a hypothetical local library webpage.
+Vanilla Javascript Application assignmnent with the goal of creating multiple javascript functions for a hypothetical local library webpage.